25 Oct Are you Safe from the IR35 Regulations?

-In principle the IR35 regulations need to be considered if an individual provides services (either intellectual or manual) via their own limited company to third parties (possibly but not necessarily via an agency).
-The IR35 regulations, which basically prevent companies distributing profits tax efficiently via dividends, apply where the relationship between the individual director/shareholder and the ultimate recipient of that director/shareholder’s services would be an employment relationship if the intermediary company and (if appropriate) agency were ignored.
+In principle, the IR35 regulations need to examine if an individual provides services (either intellectual or manual) via their own private company to third parties (possibly but not necessarily via an agency).
+The IR35 regulations, which basically prevent companies from distributing profits tax-efficiently via dividends, apply where the relationship between the individual director/shareholder and the ultimate recipient of that director/shareholder’s services would be an employment relationship if the intermediary company and (if appropriate) agency were ignored.

-The case involving Dragonfly Consulting Limited ultimately decided in favour of HMRC in The High Court was, as with all IR35 cases, concerned about establishing whether the employment relationship existed in that particular case.
+The case involving Dragonfly Consulting Limited ultimately decided in favor of HMRC in The High Court was, as with all IR35 cases, were concern about establishing whether the employment relationship exists in that particular case.
 The decision indicates that the following issues are likely to be helpful in ascertaining the position but are not decisive:-

 - The intention of the parties.